pgroonga/pgroonga.github.io/reference/operators/query-v2.md

 Query's syntax is similar to syntax that is used in Web search engine.
 For example, you can use OR search by `KEYWORD1 OR KEYWORD2` in query, AND search by `KEYWORD1 KEYWORD2` in query and NOT search by `KEYWORD1 -KEYWORD2` in query.

+### Important Note
+In order for some of these features to work properly, it is necessary to create specific indexes for specific columns.
+If things are not working properly, it is often due to incorrect indexes.
+Please ensure that you use the appropriate PGroonga index type for each data type: `varchar`, `text`, and `text[]`.
+Please review [Operator classes](#operator-classes) and [Usage](#usage) section.

 ## Syntax

 There are three signatures: